Skip to content

 wiz-banner.png

-Escape and Wiz bring together two unique strengths: Wiz excels at identifying Cloud infrastructure vulnerabilities, while Escape dives deep into the application layer to uncover risks like API exposures, sensitive data leaks, and business logic flaws.
-By joining forces, we’re bridging critical gaps and empowering security and development teams to work smarter, faster, and build more secure applications.
+As cloud adoption accelerates and application environments grow more complex, understanding what's exposed—and mitigating risks—across the full spectrum, from code to the cloud, has become essential.
+Escape and Wiz bring together two unique strengths: Wiz excels at identifying cloud infrastructure vulnerabilities, while Escape focuses on the application layer to uncover risks such as API exposures, sensitive data leaks, and business logic flaws with its DAST.
+Together, Escape and Wiz help customers understand the full context, assign clear ownership, and empower security and development teams to work smarter, faster, and more confidently to integrate security into applications early in the development lifecycle.

 How it works